 Manganese is high in organ meats, which are prized by cultures that do not have access to a lot of plant-based foods, so it is possible to get adequate quantities.
-While someone on a zero-carb diet may not need as much, manganese still seems to be a useful nutrient.

 Similarly, the RDI for Vitamin E is based on median population intake levels rather than any deficiency testing, and it is possible that the requirements may be lower for someone not eating as much glucose.

 Pantothenic acid (Vitamin B5)